Toyah Battersby: Departure

 "I have had the most amazing time working on Coronation Street, but the time has come to move on and try my hand at other things.
 I have made some wonderful friends that I know I will have for life.
 I will be sad to leave but I am very excited about the future."

 — —Taylor on her decision to leave.

 On 30 July 2002, Neil Wilkes from Digital Spy reported that Taylor had quit Coronation Street after five years.
 Wilkes revealed that her contract would expire in October that year, but the actress had chosen to stay with the serial beyond that to give the writers time to come up with a storyline for her character's departure.
 Series producer Kieran Roberts added that he was sorry to see Taylor go, but understood her decision to move on.
 Taylor later explained that she chose to leave because she and the writers struggled to come up with storylines for Toyah.
 She told the Liverpool Echo's Janet Tansley "I was asked where she would go from there and couldn't think what she could do.
 If I couldn't see a future for her, I couldn't play her."
 Taylor filmed her final scenes on 3 January 2003.

 Despite a rumour that Toyah would become a victim of serial killer Richard Hillman (Brian Capron), the producers decided that she needed "a fiery fling" before she left.
 Therefore, Toyah's last storylines saw her embark on "a passionate affair" with her university tutor John Arnley (Paul Warriner).
-However, the relationship quickly turned into a love triangle when John had an affair with Toyah's flatmate Maria Sutherland (Samia Ghadie).
+However, the relationship quickly turned into a love triangle when John had an affair with Toyah's flatmate Maria Connor (Samia Ghadie).
 When Toyah discovered the affair, she decided to leave the Street and made her on-screen exit in February 2003.